gmdevgithub/FullStackWebsite-WithAWS/README.md

 # CSCI467-Team4B

-Gio is gay but thats okay :) poop

-Jimbo is here to stay

- YOO

 This project uses the MERN stack to develop an ecommerce store with a frontend, backend, and database

 ***********************************************************************************************************************************************